Hyva Checkout Frontend API Overview

-The Hyvä Checkout Frontend API (window.hyvaCheckout) is a JavaScript namespace providing client-side functionality for checkout interactions.
-The API complements the server-side Magewire components, handling tasks that require browser-level execution such as validation orchestration, navigation control, session storage, and order placement coordination.
+The Hyva Checkout Frontend API (window.hyvaCheckout) is a JavaScript namespace that provides client-side functionality for checkout interactions in Hyva Checkout.
+The Frontend API complements server-side Magewire components by handling tasks that require browser-level execution - validation orchestration, navigation control, session storage, and order placement coordination.

-The Frontend API organizes functionality into sub-namespaces, each handling a specific domain of checkout operations.
+The hyvaCheckout object organizes its functionality into sub-namespaces.
+Each sub-namespace handles a specific domain of checkout operations.

 | Sub-namespace | Purpose | Documentation |